mikeizbicki/cmc-csci143/topic_00_unix/README.md

 **Due Date:**

-Homeworks are always due at 11:59pm on the Tuesday of the week after they are assigned (i.e. Jan 27 at 11:59pm for this homework).
+Homeworks are always due at 11:59pm on the Tuesday of the week after they are assigned (i.e. 8 Sep at 11:59pm for this homework).

 *For this hw only:*
-I will not apply a late penalty.
+I will not apply a late penalty, but please be reasonable.

 **Background Work:**